rrgmc/qdiimpl/README.md

         output file name; default srcdir/<type>_qdii.go -overwrite
         overwrite file if exists
-  -package string
-        package name if not the current directory -same-package
+  -same-package
-        output package should be the same as the source (default true) -sync
+        if false will import source package and qualify the types (default true) -sync
         use mutex to prevent concurrent accesses (default true) -tags string
         comma-separated list of build tags to apply -type string
         type name; must be set
+  -type-package string
+        type package path if not the current directory
 ```

 # Samples